-Since the Leopoldina was appointed the German National Academy of Sciences in 2008 it has served as the voice of German science in the international dialogue between academies.
-The Leopoldina maintains close ties and friendly relations with science academies on all continents.
-Around one quarter of the Academy’s members represent more than 30 nationalities.
+Since its appointment as the German National Academy of Sciences in 2008, the Leopoldina has been representing the German scientific community in the international academy dialogue.
+The Leopoldina maintains close and friendly ties with academies of sciences on all continents.
+Around a quarter of its members are from more than 30 countries.

 The Leopoldina provides evidence-based answers to questions of international relevance.
 It advises international policy-makers and is the voice of the German scientific community abroad.
 It acts as a facilitator of science diplomacy and supports persecuted scientists.

 The Leopoldina brings together global scientific expertise, providing suitable fora in high-profile symposia.
 These are organized worldwide, together with partner academies, renowned research and science organizations, and universities.
 This international and interdisciplinary exchange makes it possible to identify accurate and comprehensive answers to the challenges of our time.
 Science transcends borders and speaks an international language.

 Global challenges, such as infectious diseases, climate change, and digital transformation, can only be addressed at the international level.
 This is why the Leopoldina is engaged in providing international science-based policy advice.
 In partnership with the National Academies of the G7 and G20 countries, it advises the annual summits of Heads of State and Government.

 The President of the Leopoldina also serves as Chief Science Advisor to the German Federal Government in the European Science Advisers Forum (ESAF).